Uniswap/org-v1/src/pages/docs/v2/03-advanced-topics/03-understanding-returns.md

 tags: pools, documentation
 ---

-Uniswap incentivizes users to add liquidity to pools by rewarding providers with fees on trades.
-Market making, in general, is a complex activity which has the risk of losing money (compared to just **hodling**) in the case of big directional moves of the underlying asset price.
+Uniswap incentivizes users to add liquidity to trading pools by rewarding providers with the fees generated when other users trade with those pools.
+Market making, in general, is a complex activity.
+There is a risk of losing money during large and sustained movement in the underlying asset price compared to simply holding an asset.

 # Risks